vd2org/j2tools/README.md

 ## t_factory

-t_facotory is small tool helps load prefixed templates easy.
+t_facotory is a small tool which helps prefixed templates easily.

 See examples below.